 Kabir Bedi Slams 'Defamatory' Reports Claiming He Asked For Sunny Leone's Number

 Recently, Kabir Bedi hit the headlines after few media reports claimed that he asked for Sunny Leone's phone number at Dabboo Ratnani's calendar launch.
-Upset by these reports, the actor took to his Twitter page to lash out at the publcation for carrying such 'defamatory' stories.
+Upset by these reports, the actor took to his Twitter page to lash out at the publication for carrying such 'defamatory' stories.
 He even demanded an apology for the same.

 The veteran actor tweeted, "Reports that I asked Sunny Leone for her number are not true.
 They are defamatory.
 At Daboo Ratnani's party, I asked her husband Daniel Weber for HIS number and HE entered it into my phone.
 Publications that carried this scurrilous SpotboyE report must remove it and apologise."